zSayf/SayfAiTextFixer/README.md

 4. **🚀 Launch & Configure**
    - Right-click downloaded `.ahk` file → "Run with AutoHotkey"
-   - Enter API key when prompted
+   - Enter API key when prompted (with real-time validation)
    - Configure language and preferences
    - Enable auto-startup for convenience